gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 If you look into `.git/objects`, you'll see a bunch of two-letter folders, as described above, but you'll also see two folders named `pack` and `info`.

-Keeping all the obejcts as separate files can lead to a lot of filesystem accesses. git was designed specifically for managing source code, which means it generally expects lots of small files, which in turn means lots of file accesses, which means lots of kernel calls, and that's slow.
+Keeping all the objects as separate files can lead to a lot of filesystem accesses. git was designed specifically for managing source code, which means it generally expects lots of small files, which in turn means lots of file accesses, which means lots of kernel calls, and that's slow.